k94ll13nn3/AutoConstructor/README.md

 ### ACONS02

-The `AutoConstructor` attribute is used on a class without fields to inject without `addParameterless` option.
+The `AutoConstructor` attribute is used on a class without fields to inject (without specifying `addParameterless` as true).

 ### ACONS03